kantega/storm-twitter-workshop/README.md

 ## STEP TWO ##
 ### Storm: My first topology
 Goal: Print out tweets
 1. Modify TwitterFunTopology.java: Define your Twitter query (location and topic based).
 See the provided TwitterSpout class and our [Reading tweet streams using Twitter4j](https://github.com/kantega/storm-twitter-workshop/wiki/Basic-Twitter-stream-reading-using-Twitter4j) wiki page for understanding how the tweets are fetched.
+Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).
 Run the main method in TwitterFunTopology.java.
-2. Build a topology that use your twitter query and routes the twitter messages to the FileWriterBolt (Replace the todo's with implementations).
 NOTE: Do not create more than 1 TwitterSpout workers or else you may encounter Twitter API limits!